chmorimoto/pythonds/_sources/01-Introducao/08-pegandoDados.rst

 Os itens de dados são chamados de **objetos** no paradigma orientado a objeto.
 Um objeto é uma instância de uma classe.

-Tipos de dados atômicos nativos
+Tipos de Dados Atômicos Nativos
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ..
 We will begin our review by considering the atomic data types.
 Python